Find Your Perfect School

 Practicing Skills Behind the Bar

-Study at online bartending schools is intended to be your career’s first step, not the last.
+Studying at online bartending schools is intended to be your career’s first step, not the last.
 Online simulations simply won’t compare to the actual experience of pouring stellar cocktails with a flurry of thirsty customers.
-Students can turn the mixing kits, lessons, and demos they’ve gleaned into on-the-job training for quicker mastery.
+Bar managers and owners would truly appreciate you more if you have actual bartending experience.
+You can turn the mixing kits, lessons, and demos they’ve gleaned into on-the-job training for quicker mastery.

 Job Opportunities in Bartending

 The goal of paying for online bartending education is launching a successful career keeping bars profitable and fun.
-Trained bartenders will find their skills marketable in a food service market heading for growth.
-The Bureau of Labor Statistics projects that employment of bartenders will rise by 10 percent for 60,100 new jobs before 2024.
-Online bartending schools open doors working day or night in bars, restaurants, hotels, clubs, casinos, breweries, and other beverage establishments.
-With experience, bartenders can eventually open their own bar or catering service for advancement.
-The minimal investment of online bartending schools pays off with a mean base wage of $24,100 yearly.
-It’s even possible for bartenders in high-end resorts or eateries to break the $100,000 mark with tips and benefits factored in.
+Trained bartenders will find their skills marketable in a foodservice market heading for growth.
+The Bureau of Labor Statistics projects that the employment of bartenders will rise by 32 percent for 111,300 new jobs between 2020 and 2030.